wolfSSL/wolfBoot/README.md

 The core application depends on the following libraries:
    - wolfCrypt, which is used to verify the Ed25519 signature of the images
-   - A modified version of mcuboot's bootutil, to handle the firmware image slots and the upgrade state-machine
    - A minimalist Hardware Abstraction Layer, with an implementation provided for the supported target, which is in charge for IAP flash access and clock setting on the specific MCU
+   - The core bootloader
+   - A small application library to interact with the bootloader

 The goal of this application is to perform  image verification and/or requested firmware upgrade tasks before chain-loading the actual firmware from a specific location in flash.